Sumner, Queensland: Education

 There are no schools in Sumner.
-The nearest primary school is Middle Park State School in neighbouring Middle Park to the north-west.
-The nearest secondary school is Centenary State High School in Jindalee to the north-east.
+The nearest government primary school is Middle Park State School in neighbouring Middle Park to the north-west.
+The nearest government secondary school is Centenary State High School in Jindalee to the north-east.

 Facilities

 Centenary Memorial Gardens is a crematorium and cemetery on a 40 acre site at 353 Wacol Station Road (27.5666°S 152.9249°E).

 Amenities

 There are a number of parks in the area: